 A country of no adults

 And that has left the space wide open for the belligerent Directorate of Criminal Investigation to lead the way in boosting the discourse of youth criminality.
-Several Kenyans have supported the hardline, if not extremist language with which the government is describing our youth as adults and monsters whom we must fear and fight against.
+Several Kenyans have supported the hardline, if not extremist language with which the government is describing our youth as adults whom we must fear, and as monsters whom we must fight against.

 In addition, the Education CS's statement further points to an unfortunate failure of the government to grasp its role in providing resources for the growth our youth, and to a bizarre reversal of roles in the relationship between the government and the citizens.
 Instead of the government providing education for all, the government promises to deny the youth progression in the education.
 Instead of imagining and implementing policies to reduce the scourge of unemployment, the government has now threatened to exploit unemployment as a weapon against the youth.

 Unfortunately, the few educated Kenyans who should see and articulate this militarized discrimination against the poor will not say a word, because the neoliberal hegemony of the Kenya-tta government has denied them the capacity to empathize.
-People who reach university feel that they belong to a special club whose privileges they must guard and protect at all cost, or to quote Michelle Obama, they have no sense that if they have passed through the door of opportunity, they should reach back and offer others the same chances.
+People who reach university feel that they belong to a special club whose privileges they must guard and protect at all cost.
+Or to quote Michelle Obama, educated Kenyans have no sense that if they have passed through the door of opportunity, they should reach back and offer the same chances to others.
 The middle class will, instead, shut the door on the poor, and expect the military and police to protect them from the social unrest that is the inevitable result of the rising inequality.

 The key to fighting this backlash against the youth and the poor is to resist this immaturity and lack of empathy being imposed on us by the state.
 Minors are OUR responsibility.
 If they are misbehaving, WE THE ADULTS are the ones who have to answer for it.
-We have to grow up and think maturely about solutions such as restructuring our education system, revisiting the question of boarding schools, and treating the abuse of children by adults who are supposed to take care of them as criminals.
+We have to grow up and think maturely about solutions such as restructuring our education system, revisiting the question of boarding schools, and treating adults who abuse they children they are supposed to take care of as criminals.
 Portraying youth as cheats and criminals, while failing to provide the education and social institutions they need to be functional adults, is irresponsible and an abdication of our responsibility as adults to care for the young.
 And we must care, not just as individual parents of nuclear families, as the evangelical narratives driven by the churches tell us to do.
 Instead, we must demand, collectively as voters, better political decisions that nurture our youth.

 In any case, we adults are not morally better than our youth.
-We are stealing the youth's future through corruption and their lives through extrajudicial killings and sexual abuse.
+We are stealing the youth's future through corruption and their lives through extrajudicial killings, murdering young women, and sexual abuse.
 So whom do you want to teach the kids to behave better?

 The ethno-neoliberal war on the youth